An explanation of Mondrian's oeuvre by Michael Sciam

 The Red Tree (Evening), 1908-10, Oil on Canvas, cm.
 70 x 99

-The artist ascribed to the horizontal the value of everything that can be defined as the “Natural” not only in the sense of natural landscape but also as anything that before our eyes and within ourselves in the course of our lives constantly changes.
-In the vertical the artist instead saw a symbol of the “Spiritual” that is, of the all-human propensity to seek stability, constancy, unity.
+The artist ascribed to the horizontal the value of everything that can be defined as the “Natural” not only in the sense of the natural landscape but also as anything that before our eyes and within ourselves in the course of our lives constantly changes.
+In the vertical, instead, the artist saw a symbol of the “Spiritual” that is, of the human quest for constancy, stability, unity.

 The Red Tree (Evening), 1908-10, Piet Mondrian